Azure/Enterprise-Scale-for-AVS/DevOps/AzureDevOps-Bicep/readme.md

 - Using the same process as above, clone the Enterprise Scale for AVS repository to your local computer.
 _For this process we will be using the Greenfield Bicep templates that come as part of Enterprise Scale for AVS, but this same process can also be applied to the Terraform or ARM template folder if desired._

 - Navigate to the [AVS-LandingZone/GreenField/Bicep](../../AVS-Landing-Zone/GreenField/Bicep/) folder and copy all of the files within into the repository you cloned in Step 1.
-These files should be at the root of the Repo. _(Note: if you change the path of these files, you will need to update the pipeline.)_
+These files should be at the root of the repository. _(Note: if you change the path of these files, you will need to update the pipeline.)_
 _By default, the template comes with an example parameters file.
 You have the option to either pass in the configuration within the Pipeline YAML file or check in the parameters as a separate file.
 For this guide we will be creating a development parameters file, but this process can be repeated for test and production, or alternative regions, allowing a single template to be deployed to multiple environments or regions._

 - Fill in the parameters file (`ESLZDeploy.parameters.json`) to match your desired configuration, making sure that the address space you define for the Private Cloud and other networks does not overlap with existing networks in Azure or on-premises.